How to Install Google Chrome on Ubuntu 24.04, 22.04, or 20.04

 This command integrates the Flathub repository into your Flatpak configuration, setting the stage for various application installations.

-Install Google Chrome via Flatpak Command
+Proceed with Google Chrome Installation via Flatpak Command

 With the Flathub repository in place, you can install Google Chrome.
 The flatpak install command is instrumental in this process.